 A Jury of Our Peers

-Jury duty is a civic responsibility each of us takes part in to maintain the legal system.
-Citizen juries aid courts in determining the facts of a case and how to rule based on hearing the evidence presented at trial.
+Jury duty is a civic responsibility that helps maintain the legal system.
+Citizen juries aid courts in determining the facts of a case based on hearing evidence presented at trial.

-The state compiles a master list for jury selection from the current voter registration list for the county along with names from other lists that show residency.
-For every two year period, you can serve up to 10 days of jury duty.
+The state compiles a master list for jury selection from current voter registration lists and names from other lists that show residency.
+For every two-year period, you can serve up to 10 court days.

 If you’ve been summoned to jury duty, you must fill out a qualification form.
-If you fail to return a completed qualification form you will be summoned to appear before the jury commission to complete the qualification questionnaire form.
-Failure to appear at this hearing or to show good cause for not complying with the court can lead to criminal contempt charges as well.
-Willfully misrepresenting the information you put on the questionnaire to avoid or secure service is a misdemeanor.
+If you fail to do so, you will be summoned to appear before the jury commission.
+Failure to appear at this hearing or to show good cause for not complying can lead to criminal contempt charges.
+Willfully misrepresenting the information on the questionnaire to avoid service is a misdemeanor.